PotOfCoffee2Go/tasty-data/readme.md

 > Note: This project is not associated with TastyWorks but independently developed/MIT licence by PotOfCoffee2Go.

 ## Usage
-To run  the application go to [potofcoffee2Go.github.io/portfolio][].
-Once downloaded will be available on your machine until you decide to download again with fresh data.
+To run  the application go to [https://potofcoffee2go.github.io/tasty-data/][].
+Downloaded data will be available on your machine until you decide to download again with fresh data.
 Must use the web interface as the desktop version CSV's differ so will not work.

 >  All of the downloaded data is stored in [localStorage][] on your machine, so is secure as your machine is.